Nams02/know-your-faculty-chatbot/README.md

 **Please note:**

 - This is a basic example, and a production deployment might require additional configuration.
-- Consider replacing `'your_api_key'` with actual instructions on how to obtain and set the OpenAI API key securely (avoid committing it to version control).
+- Make sure to replace `'your_api_key'` with your actual OpenAI API key.
+- Ensure that you have the correct path to the `fdata.csv` file in your `main.py`.

 ### Deployment